iotaledger/integration-services/api/usage-ssi-bridge.md

     "txHash": "eda7001adc5e8c9b9b473ca6586cfe9deab3f19e4ce9fba0bbead09e5b649dce"
 }
 ```
-The `doc`field contains the created identity document of the newly created identity (also stored onto the IOTA Ledger).
+The `doc`field contains the created identity document of the newly created identity (also stored onto the IOTA Tangle).
 The `doc.id` is the unique identifier (DID) of the identity.

 <!-- check if it is stored onto the Tangle -->

 The `key` field of the body is the essential part which must be stored by the client, since it contains the public/private key pair which is used to control the identity ownership and to authenticate at the APIs Bridge.

-The `txHash`contains the transaction hash (i.e., the unique address of the IOTA Ledger) where the identity document is stored.
-The `txHash`can be used to retrieve the identity information using any Ledger explorer and without the need to access the APIs Bridge.
+The `txHash`contains the transaction hash (i.e., the unique address of the IOTA Tangle) where the identity document is stored.
+The `txHash`can be used to retrieve the identity information using any Tangle explorer and without the need to access the APIs Bridge.
 You can test [here](https://explorer.iota.org/mainnet)

 _In production environments it is recommended that each organization installs and runs its Bridge locally.
 In case of centralized Bridge the Bridge implementation should be adapted to only receive the identity public from a private/public key pair generated locally.